sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

 ### Explanation for get_all_boards API:

-- SELECT * FROM users
+- SELECT * FROM boards
-  - selects all data from the users table
+  - selects all data from the boards table
 - $stmt = $conn->prepare($sql);
   - Prepares the query for the database
 - $stmt->execute()